FDA approves first treatment to delay onset of type 1 diabetes

 'Screening becomes a really big issue'

-Aaron Kowalski, CEO of the Juvenile Diabetes Research Foundation, says the main challenge in prescribing Tzield will be finding people who need it.
+Aaron Kowalski, CEO of JDRF, says the main challenge in prescribing Tzield will be finding people who need it.
 The drug is approved for people who don't have any symptoms of the disease and may not know they're on the road to getting it.

 "Screening becomes a really big issue, because what we know is, about 85% of type 1 diagnoses today are in families that don't have a known family history," Kowalski said.
 "Our goal is to do general population screening" with blood tests to look for markers of the disease.